 - our technology and data management partners who help us to administer the services we provide

 - our travel partners, such as third party airlines, airports, insurance companies and ground handling agents, so that they can provide you with the arrangements and assistance you require.

 - our card payment facilitators, that help us process customer payments and assists us in detecting and preventing fraudulent payments or bookings.

 Some of these third parties may be based outside of the European Economic Area (“EEA”).
 Organisations that are based outside of the EEA may not be subject to the same level of controls in regard to data protection as those within Germany and the EEA.
 We only transfer your data to third parties outside of the EEA where your personal information will be subject to one or more appropriate safeguards set out in the law.
-These should be the use of standard contractual clauses in a form approved by regulators, or aiming at our suppliers sign up to an independent privacy scheme approved by regulators (like the US ‘Privacy Shield’ scheme).
+These should be the use of standard contractual clauses in a form published by regulators, or aiming at our suppliers sign up to an independent privacy scheme approved by regulators (like the US ‘Privacy Shield’ scheme).
 To learn more about the destinations Condor is operating in click here.

-In order for you to travel, we may be required to disclose certain of your personal data to government bodies or other authorities in Germany and in other countries, such as those responsible for immigration, border control, law enforcement, security and anti-terrorism.
+In order for you to travel, we may be required to disclose certain of your personal data to government bodies or other authorities in Germany and in other countries, such as those responsible for immigration, border control, law enforcement, health protection, security and anti-terrorism.
 Even if it is not mandatory for us to provide information to such authorities, we may exercise our discretion to assist them where appropriate in the interests of detecting and preventing criminal activity.

 We may pass your data to relevant third parties or the purpose of detecting and preventing fraudulent payments or bookings.